top of page

 • Practice aftercare—snuggle, talk, or just share a moment to come down together.

-Bottom line: People often judge what they don’t understand.
+People often judge what they don’t understand.
 Pegging is about mutual pleasure, consent, and connection.
 If it excites you both, there’s no reason not to explore—it’s your bedroom, your rules.

 Until Next Time,